ShinapriLN/ShinapriLN/README.md

-# 💫 About Me:
+# 💫 Me:
-Hi!
-I'm Shinapri 🌟
+Shinapri 🌟
-currently studying at KMITL(King Mongkut's Institute of Technology Ladkrabang) in nanomaterial engineering and material science 🧪
+Currently studying at KMITL(King Mongkut's Institute of Technology Ladkrabang) in Nanomaterial Engineering and Material Science 🧪
-Passionate about developing web and applications with new technologies. like React, Next.js, Tailwind CSS, etc 💻
+Passionate about developing web and applications and low level. 💻
 Loves programming, especially C/C++, and Carbon!

 ---